gleam-lang/gleam/notes/talk.md

 % => "Hello, world!"
 ```

 Here's a Gleam module.
-If I call the `load_file` function on it I can then
+If I call the `load_file` function on it the file will
-call the Glean function from Erlang, returning "Hello, world!".
+be read, tokenized, parsed, transformed into Core Erlang, and then loaded into
+the BEAM.

+Then the Glean function can be called, just like any other Erlang function.
 And with that there's a new language running on the BEAM!

 I can't explain how unreasonably happy I was when I successfully compiled my
 first module.
-It's such a small thing, but it was a really fun journey.
+It's such a small thing, but it was a really fun journey, and a

-The thing that really struck me was that with Erlang and Elixir this stuff is
+unexpectedly smooth one too.

-really easy, we are supplied with a range of excellent tools to use.
+With Erlang and Elixir tasks we are supplied with a range of excellent tools
+that can be used by themselves, or all together.

 Leex and Yecc give us an easy out-of-the-box way of doing tokenization and
 parsing of code, and with Elixir macros and Core Erlang we have an friendly